shaxntanu/Simple-Grade-Checker/README.md

 # Grade Checker in C

 A simple C program that reads a student's marks and prints the corresponding grade according to the entered score.
 This program uses conditional statements to assign grades from A to E and displays a failure message for marks below 50.
-It also validates input to handle invalid marks outside the 0-100 range. the table below shows the grading system:
+It also validates input to handle invalid marks outside the 0-100 range.\n the table below shows the grading system:
 | 90 - 100 | A   |
 | -------- | --- |